The latest on the Outer Banks power outage

 * Crews estimate restoration efforts to take about a week or two barring any storms

+On Tuesday, Whitfield, Bryson & Mason LLP filed a lawsuit against PCL Civil Constructors Inc.

+The firm is working with two vacation rental owners and one business owner who were affected by the blackout.

-On Monday, Governor Roy Cooper visited Bonner Bridge where three electric transmission cables were damaged, causing the evacuation of tourists from two islands on North Carolina's Outer Banks.
+On Monday, Gov. Roy Cooper visited Bonner Bridge where three electric transmission cables were damaged, causing the evacuation of tourists from two islands on North Carolina's Outer Banks.

 The bridge spans the Oregon Inlet.
 Three cables were damaged Thursday by a construction company building a new bridge parallel to the current one.